 Nutram Ideal Solution Dog Food receives the Advisor’s second-highest tier rating of 4.5.

-The Nutram Ideal product line includes 2 dry foods.
+The Nutram Ideal product line includes the 2 dry foods listed below.

-- Nutram Ideal Sensitive Skin, Coat and Stomach (4 stars) [M]
+- Nutram Ideal Solution Skin, Coat and Stomach (4 stars) [M]

-Nutram Ideal Sensitive Skin, Coat and Stomach was selected to represent both products in the line for this review.
+Nutram Ideal Solution Skin, Coat and Stomach was selected to represent both products in the line for this review.